teamrabu/rabu-schedule/readme.md

 * [Rabu Workflow: How Do We Get Customers To Participate?](http://jamesshore.com/Blog/Rabu/Rabu-Workflow.html)
 * [How Rabu's Schedule Projections Work](http://jamesshore.com/Blog/Rabu/How-Rabus-Schedule-Projections-Work.html)

 This is an early release of Rabu Schedule for people interested in getting their hands dirty.
-As such, it has many limitations and very little documentation.
+It has many limitations and very little documentation.

 Finding your way around